The Intelligent Investor - 4th Edn. Benjamin Graham

 He also cautions that any reasonably dependable stock evaluation based on anticipated future results must take interest rates into account - which he suggests is an exercise fraught with uncertainty.

-His way of analysing the markets, and his approach to considering the inherent worth of investments has made this book on value investing a seminal text.
+His way of analyzing the markets, and his approach to considering the inherent worth of investments has made this book on

-Return from Benjamin Graham to Investment Books
+Return from Benjamin Graham to Best Investment Books